EasyIP2023/lucurious-docs/cmd/lucur.md

 Show help message.

 ## Bugs
-When using the **&mdash;&mdash;display-info** flag one must add include "=/dev/dri/card0".
+When using the **&mdash;&mdash;display-info** flag one must add include **=** if they want to specify the device they wish to query information from.
 I decided on making the option to choose which kms node you want to query information for optional.

 ## Author
 Vincent Davis Jr.